 You can't spend trillions while we have already record budget deficits and record inflation because that's only going to add to the problem.

-You can't defund the police, even Democrats are admitting that now.
+Even Democrats are admitting that now.

-So I could go down the line, but as far as being the party of grievances, that's the Democratic Party.
+But as far as being the party of grievances, that's the Democratic Party.

-And when they're actually given power and they actually had to govern, well, the rhetoric didn't meet the reality, and now reality is hitting us right in the face.
+And when they're actually given power and they actually had to govern, well, the rhetoric didn't meet the reality.

-Yeah, now I hear you.
+Yeah, no, I hear you.

-We certainly have a lot of grievances as individuals, whether it be the economy, as you mentioned, the border, um, the general backlash.
+We certainly have a lot of grievances as individuals, whether it be the economy, as you mentioned, the border, the general backlash.

-But you know, there are plenty of places for us to start.
+But, you know, there are plenty of places for us to start.

-Um, maybe we should start with the thing that is sort of dominating the headlines and the most important right now, and that is the recent Colorado Supreme Court ruling that is meant to keep Trump off the ballot.
+Maybe we should start with the thing that is sort of dominating the headlines and the most important right now.

 I have a lot of problems with this, as I imagine you do as well.

-Um, you know, they're using this pretend insurrection.
+You know, they're using this pretend insurrection.

 We seem to have all of these words that lose meaning and get changed around depending on whatever it is that the Democrats want them to mean.